Eddie Joost: Later career

 Joost continued his playing career as a utility infielder for the Red Sox in 1955, and in 1956 briefly managed the Pacific Coast League's San Francisco Seals, then the top BoSox farm club, in his hometown before leaving the game.
 He held the Athletics record by a shortstop for most home runs during a single season and in a career, before Miguel Tejada broke both records in 2002.

 When the Oakland Athletics played the Philadelphia Phillies for the first time in interleague play in June 2003 at Veterans Stadium, the Phillies invited former-Philadelphia A's Joost and Gus Zernial to the games.
-When the Phillies played the Athletics in Oakland in June 2005, the A's invited Joost to throw out the first pitch before the series opening game on June 17, 2005.
+When the Phillies played the Athletics in Oakland in June 2005, the A's invited Joost to throw out the first pitch before the series' opening game on June 17, 2005.

 Retirement

 Joost was the last living member of the Reds team that won the 1940 World Series.
 At the time of his death, no living player had played on an earlier World Series-winning team.
 He died April 12, 2011, age 94 in Fair Oaks, California.

+In August 2024, Joost was posthumously inducted into the Oakland Athletics Hall of Fame.